yufengwang/dotfiles/README.md

 ## dotfilez

-This is a simple script that gets symlinked into `/usr/bin` so you can update your dotfiles and plugins anywhere.
+This is a simple script that you can use to update your dotfiles and plugins anywhere.

 ## Install